 1. Get your paperwork together

 Buyers want to know about maintenance schedules, who you used to do the maintenance, what your utility bills have been throughout the year and anything else that pertains to the home.
-Not only does it show how the house functions, it makes it easier for the new owners to take over the reins.
-One really helpful thing either you or the Realtor you hire could do is put together a real estate marketing booklet that not only shows off how you have maintained your home but also provides the buyer will other helpful info both on your home and the community.
+Not only does it show how the house functions, but it also makes it easier for the new owners to take over the reins.
+One helpful thing either you or the Realtor you hire could do is put together a real estate marketing booklet that not only shows off how you have maintained your home but also provides the buyer will other helpful info both on your home and the community.

 2. Check on the little things

-The longer you live in your home the easier it is to get used to things as they are, even if the way they are is unappealing.
+The longer you live in your home, the easier it is to get used to things as they are, even if the way they are is unappealing.
 Even if you are on an extremely tight budget, you should take a day and look around your home for the little things that are out of whack and easily fixed.
 Does your mailbox look beaten up and rusted out?
 Install a new one.
 Are your kitchen light fixtures from 1973?
 Consider changing them out for inexpensive modern versions.
 Try to see things as a buyer would and fix the things you can fix.